bebru/MPH_Hausarbeiten/Social_Science_Methods/soc_sci_brb.md

   * pro:
     * no in-depth knowledge of topic available
     * small number
+    * inductive/deductively:
+      * deductive: interview guide
+      * inductive: looking for new categories
   * contra:
     * difficult topic
     * hard to find physicians taking part, but medical networks are sometimes run by seperate administraton, which may be interested in answers as well